 If you want to see more around South Melbourne you can head east to the centre of the South Melbourne suburb.
 There is the beautiful Albert Park with a lake with black swans.
 This is the place where the Melbourne Formula Grand Prix races are held each year in March.

-I hope you enjoyed this self-guided Melbourne sightseeing tour and hope you have a chance to visit Melbourne and Australia one day!
+We hope you enjoyed our self-guided Melbourne sightseeing tour and that you will have a good time in Melbourne, Australia!

 —————————————————-

-For more information on Melbourne and its surroundings check out my other posts:
+For more information on Melbourne and its surroundings check out these posts:

 Melbourne, Australia

-- You can see penguins and possums right in the city pf Melbourne: Melbourne Penguins and Possums Nature Tour
+- You can see penguins and possums right in Melbourne: Melbourne Penguins and Possums Self-Guided Tour

 - A river walk in winter Melbourne: Yarra River walk in Central Melbourne

-- A huge event in Melbourne is the Formula 1 Australian Grand Prix held each autumn.
+- A huge Melbourne event is the Formula 1 Australian Grand Prix held each autumn.

 Day Trips from Melbourne

-- The Great Ocean Road is a must see if you are in Melbourne.
-My post Great Ocean Road Self Drive Trip will guide you.
+- The Great Ocean Road is a must see when in Melbourne.
+The post Great Ocean Road Self Drive Trip will guide you.

-- Phillip Island is another popular day trip destination from Melbourne: Phillip Island Self Drive from Melbourne
+- Phillip Island is a popular day trip from Melbourne: Phillip Island Self Drive from Melbourne

-- Yarra Valley is another popular day trip from Melbourne: Yarra Valley and Dandenong Ranges Drive
+- Yarra Valley is a popular day trip destination as well: Yarra Valley and Dandenong Ranges Drive

 Drive from Melbourne to Sydney

-- I have also written a series of posts about the drive from Melbourne to Sydney along the coast.
-The drive begins here: Melbourne to Sydney Drive along Coast
+- We rented a campervan for the scenic drive from Melbourne to Sydney: Melbourne to Sydney Drive along Coast